i8degrees/redstone-university/src/Part-I--Foundations/03_Decoders-and-Displays/draft.md

 By breaking the problem down into two distinct, logical stages, you've built a highly complex circuit in a way that is easy to understand, build, and debug.
 You've created a pure **Decoder** and a pure **Encoder/ROM**, two of the most fundamental building blocks in all of digital electronics.
 This is a massive milestone.

 **What’s Next?**
-In the next module, you’ll discover a critical flaw in our simple BCD translator—and learn how real engineers solve it!
+In the next module, you’ll discover a critical flaw in our simple BCD translator.
+You’ll also learn how real engineers solve it!

 ---